-Short-term bond funds make investments in securities that have a maturity period between a year to three years and offer high liquidity.
-Apart from commercial papers and certificates of deposits these also invest in government securities and medium and long-term instruments.
+Short-term bond funds invest in securities that have a maturity period between a year to three years and offer high liquidity.
+Apart from commercial papers and certificates of deposit, these also invest in government securities and medium and long-term instruments.

 Short-term bonds funds have a low-interest rate risk as compared to an intermediate or a long-term bond.
 This allows them to hold together in adverse market conditions.
 The point to note is that an investor can lose the principal amount of their investment with short-term bond funds.

 This form of investment is ideal for risk-averse investors and seek to enjoy tax-adjusted returns that are better than an FD.
 Some invest in high credit risk securities like high yield bonds, while others choose to invest in high-risk securities to compensate for the low yield environment.
 You must check for the fund’s fluctuations as compared to its peers before investing in it.

 Short-term bond funds offer investors a good investment option if investment prudently.

 a) Short-term bond funds can maximise their gains by switching between investing in higher maturity debt scrips at one time, and then move to lower maturity scrips in another time.
 When the interest is going down, the fund manager may buy longer-tenured scrips when the interest rates are low, and the bond prices go up.

 b) Short-term bond funds are known to take a bit of credit risk.
 They have a considerable portion of their assets in high-quality AAA-rated securities.
 Still, they also invest a small fraction of their portfolio in some well-managed companies that have slightly weaker credit-rated scrips.
 This poses a certain amount of risk in case the company defaults on interest or principal payments.

 c) These funds use another strategy for the maintenance of their average maturities in a close range and the confinement of the credit risk.
 This is the right way of creating long-term wealth as it avoids taking on excess risk and brings about a certain amount of stability to the portfolio.